DundeeMakerSpace/intro-presentation/slides.md

 Donations & gifts welcome

 Note:
 1. Buying equipment if we have the money
-2. HAND OVER TO GRANT

 ### Start making!

+Note: HAND OVER TO GRANT

 ## How can you get involved?

 Note:
 1. GRANT STARTS
 2. We need you
+3. Can't stress enough, community driven.
+You are the community.
+4. Everyone is a maker of some sort.
+Tech, crafts, code, arts etc
+5. Everything that is possible to have as open is available to the public

 ### Sign up to the mailing list

 [www.dundeemakerspace.co.uk](http://www.dundeemakerspace.co.uk)

+Note:
+1. Do it on the site
+2. Can start posting straight away
+3. Progress overviews and general chat

 ### Trello Board